hide-lab/Data-EvoDec/README.md

 # Data-EvoDec
 Data for the The Evolution of Deception

-This is the data resulted form our simulation.
+This is the data resulted from our simulation.

 The csv. files contain the long-run average frequency of each PGG.